hakonfam/zephyr/doc/application/index.rst

 and most common organization is a single application image that enables a single bootloader image.

-When a parent image enables a child image through Kconfig both images will be configured when CMake is run and both images will be built when ninja is run.
-In addition to building both images the build system will merge the hex files together so that they can be easily flashed onto the device through the "ninja flash" target.
-Meaning, for the simplest scenario, one can enable and integrate an additional image without even realizing it with the same workflow as is used for additional libraries, enablement through Kconfig.
+When a parent image enables a child image through Kconfig, both images will be configured when CMake is run.
+During the building of the parent image, depending on the configuration of the parent image, the child image will either be built from source, merged in as a prebuilt hex file, or ignored.
+If the configuration states that the child image should be included as a hex file or built from source, the build system will merge the hex files of the parent and child image together so that they can be easily flashed onto the device through the "ninja flash" target.
+Meaning, for the simplest scenario one can enable and integrate an additional image without even realizing it with the same workflow as is used for additional libraries, enablement through Kconfig.

 Configuring child images is done with the same mechanisms as for the parent images.
 Through CMake variables, Kconfig input fragments, and